 How it worked out

 Towards the end of my first 3 months of maternity leave, we started thinking about applying for shared parental leave.
 But it was starting to look like a logistical nightmare as we had to tell both of our organisations which weeks we would like for shared parental leave and this had to be done 8 weeks prior.
-As we were still trying to figure out how to get sleep with a baby who insisted on getting up every two hours.
+We were still trying to figure out how to get sleep with a baby who insisted on getting up every two hours.
 Thinking and planning further than 2 hours ahead perhaps was way too complicated to us.
-Further, the policy indicated that we only could have three separate notices to book leave (which I still don’t understand to this day what that exactly means) and thas we had to think carefully how to use those leave notices, we just procrastinated and left it alone.
+Further, the policy indicated that we only could have three separate notices to book leave (which I still don’t understand to this day what that exactly means) and that we had to think carefully how to use those leave notices, we just procrastinated and left it alone.

 As month 5 crept up with us still not posting any notice for shared parental leave to our respective employers (who had slightly different mechanisms for applying for this), my husband (who was also an academic) was getting increasingly jittery.
 He could not see his employer agreeing for him having two weeks on and two weeks off as he ran one of the degree programmes.
 And even if they did, they would still expect him to do the work that was expected during those two weeks off, as he was certain that no one will cover the running of his degree programme whilst he was off.
-He instead saw the shared parental leave as an increased pressure on him to complete work whilst he was away from the office otherwise his employer would not look favourably on his ask for shared parental leave.
+He instead saw the shared parental leave as an increased pressure on him to complete work whilst he was away from the office, otherwise, his employer would not look favourably on his asking for shared parental leave.
 He instead preferred to take annual leave to spend time with our son and me.
 In the end, it was logistically and mentally easier and less complicated if I continued with maternity leave until month 9.
 So, we continued onto month 9, with me on maternity leave completely abandoning the rosiness in the idea of shared parental leave.

 Implications for Higher Education